 I bet you don’t use cream of tartar that often.
 You probably don’t even remember when you bought the package you’re using right now.
 And after a few years of storage, you probably wonder: does cream of tartar go bad?

 Since cream of tartar (or potassium bitartrate, technically speaking) is in powdered form, you might assume that it lasts forever.
 But since it’s often used in baking as an anti-caking and thickening agent, you suspect that it’s somewhat similar to baking soda or baking powder.
 And that means that it probably gradually loses potency.
 And as it turns out, you’re quite right.

 If you’d like to learn about storage, shelf life, and potency of cream of tartar, this article is for you.
 Keep reading.

 How to Store Cream of Tartar

 You should store cream of tartar the same way you store its friends, baking soda and baking powder.
 That means it should sit in a cupboard away from sources of heat and sunlight.
-While the pantry is the perfect place for it, the kitchen is a slightly more practical choice, especially if you use cream of tartar more often than once a year.
+While the pantry is the perfect place for it, the kitchen is a slightly more practical choice.
+That’s especially true if you use cream of tartar more often than once a year.

 How Long Does Cream Of Tartar Last

 Like other powdered products, as long as it doesn’t come in contact with water, cream of tartar won’t go bad.
 That means it basically stays safe to use forever.